 After a month, I can conclude that the performance is as good as the usual conventional breast pump.
 The funnel surface feels very smooth and most importantly, the suction is comparable to my conventional breast pump.
 Yes, it can efficiently empty your breast if you could figure out the correct cup positioning under your bra.

 The Spectra Handsfree comes with 1 unit of breast pump wide neck base.
-If you prefer pumping directly into the storage bottle, you can easily convert it using the provided wide neck base.
+If you prefer to pump directly into the storage bottle, you can easily convert it using the provided wide neck base.

 So far, only 25mm (sold separately) and 28mm (default) flange size variants are available.
 Since 21mm suits me the most, I have also bought the Spectra Handsfree together with the Maymom 21mm size inserts (comes in pair).

 The Maymon Flange Insert is also available in 17mm and 19mm sizes but it does not fit snugly and tends to fall off.
 Unfortunately, this can causes some of my milk to enter the gap between the insert and the flange.